 Members: $13 adults / $11 children (Ages 5+ only)

 The station is currently closed to visitors due to precautions related to Covid-19 pandemic.
 When we reopen for tours, information will be posted here.

-The Smithsonian Exhibit at the St. Lucie County Aquarium is open to visitors on a restricted basis.
+The Smithsonian Exhibit at the St. Lucie County Aquarium is open to visitors.
 Please see their page for details on visitation.
 SMEE